-The second step of the agency's monitoring strategy is the Bureau of Program Evaluation's coordination of the annual LIHEAP monitoring reviews of the Philadelphia and Allegheny CAOs, all the Crisis Contractors and the CAOs selected for review based on a three-year schedule.
-Additional CAOs are reviewed as needed based on extenuating circumstances such as a change in processing style or prior year results.
+For the second step of the agency's monitoring, BPE coordinates the annual LIHEAP monitoring reviews of CAOs, PCs, and Crisis Contractors based on a two-year schedule for the CAOs.
+Additional agencies are reviewed as needed based on extenuating circumstances and the recommendation of the Bureau of Operations.
 LIHEAP reviews are completed by a field-based monitoring team.
+Monitoring activities include: